lavinia roberts

 A comedy set in a swanky cocktail bar in the East Village.
 Maurine, a bar tender generous with dry witticisms and dry martinis, juggles an unstable performance artist admirer, a sexist boss, and befriends a young struggling chef currently working at the bar as a busser.

-Manhattan Repertory Theatre, Manhattan, NY, March 2014
+Manhattan Repertory Theatre, (Staged Reading) Manhattan, NY – March 2014

-Staged Reading, Sanctuary Playwrights, Long Island City, NY, July 2013
+Sanctuary Playwrights, (Staged Reading) Long Island City, NY – July 2013

 Designed by Cecilia Roberts